 There are a couple of reasons actually, for starters, perhaps it is a result of my constructivist nature to make meaning from my learning experiences.
 Recently, I have dabbled in designing and building websites (here is one for the California Music Educators Association) out of a genuine interest and hobby.

 As it relates to Google Sites, any design/material that I share at a session are intended to be examples of what teachers and students can make on their own.
 I have asked all of my students, from grades 6 through undergraduates, as well as adult learners to consider using Google Sites, or any other platform of their choosing, as a digital portfolio of their work.
-Google Sites is fairly simple to learn and is available to almost anyone – students and teachers – with a G Suite for Education account through their school.
+Google Sites is fairly simple to learn and is available to almost anyone – students and teachers – with a Google Workspace for Education account through their educational institution.